QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 proportion of influencers) has an important impact on product diffusion dynamics when considering the role of influential innovators.

-== Change on the Innovators and Innovator proportion
+== Change on the Innovation Coefficient and Innovator proportion

 // pic_p_prop_inno_research
 #let p_prop_inno_images = (